GodotSteam/GodotSteam/README.md

 # GodotSteam for GDExtension
 An open-source and fully functional Steamworks SDK / API module and plug-in for the Godot Game Engine (version 4.x).
-For the Windows 32/64-bit, Linux 32/64-bit, and Mac uinversal platforms.
+For the Windows, Linux, and Mac platforms.

 Additional flavors include:
 - [Godot 2.x](https://github.com/CoaguCo-Industries/GodotSteam/tree/godot2)